-On November 20, 2023, Birchcliff announced that the TSX had accepted the Corporation's notice of intention to make a normal course issuer bid (the "2024 NCIB").
-Pursuant to the 2024 NCIB, Birchcliff may purchase up to 13,328,267 of its outstanding common shares over a period of twelve months commencing on November 27, 2023 and terminating no later than November 26, 2024.
-Under the 2024 NCIB, common shares may be purchased in open market transactions on the TSX and/or alternative Canadian trading systems at the prevailing market price at the time of such transaction.
-Subject to exceptions for block purchases, the total number of common shares that Birchcliff is permitted to purchase on the TSX during a trading day is subject to a daily purchase limit of 275,590 common shares.
-All common shares purchased under the 2024 NCIB will be cancelled.
-The 2024 NCIB effectively renewed the Corporation's previous normal course issuer bid under which the Corporation was permitted to purchase up to 13,295,786 common shares over the period from November 25, 2022 to November 24, 2023 (the "2023 NCIB").
-During the twelve month Reporting Period, Birchcliff purchased and cancelled 1,427,868 common shares pursuant to the 2023 NCIB at an average price of \$8.02 for an aggregate cost of \$11.4 million (before fees).
-Birchcliff has not purchased any common shares pursuant to the 2024 NCIB as of March 13, 2024.
+On November 21, 2024, Birchcliff announced that the TSX had accepted the Corporation's notice of intention to make a normal course issuer bid (the "2025 NCIB").
+Pursuant to the 2025 NCIB, Birchcliff may purchase up to 13,489,975 of its outstanding common shares over a period of twelve months commencing on November 27, 2024 and terminating no later than November 26, 2025.
+Under the 2025 NCIB, common shares may be purchased in open market transactions on the TSX and/or alternative Canadian trading systems at the prevailing market price at the time of such transaction.
+Subject to exceptions for block purchases, the total number of common shares that Birchcliff is permitted to purchase on the TSX during a trading day is subject to a daily purchase limit of 276,992 common shares.
+All common shares purchased under the 2025 NCIB will be cancelled.
+The 2025 NCIB effectively renewed the Corporation's previous normal course issuer bid under which the Corporation was permitted to purchase 13,328,267 common shares over the period from November 27, 2023 to November 26, 2024 (the "2024 NCIB").
+During 2024, Birchcliff did not purchase any common shares under the 2024 NCIB or 2025 NCIB.
+As of March 11, 2025, Birchcliff has not purchased any common shares under the 2025 NCIB.

-A security holder may obtain, for no charge, a copy of the notice in respect of the 2024 NCIB filed with the TSX by contacting the Corporation at 403-261-6401.
+A security holder may obtain, for no charge, a copy of the notice in respect of the 2025 NCIB filed with the TSX by contacting the Corporation at 403-261-6401.